 Technical Writing For Businesses

-Still asking ‘What can I do with an English degree?’
+Still asking what to do with an English degree?
 Well, have you wondered who writes the instruction manuals for products and appliances?
 With technology constantly evolving and the demand for consumer goods rising, technical writing offers a field where many English majors can pursue a lucrative living.
-Technical writers create those instructional booklets and communicate complex information in a simple-to-understand way to consumers.
+Technical writers create those instructional booklets, how-to guides, and communicate complex information in a simple-to-understand way to consumers.
 Consider this role on the job hunt!

 The wonderful thing about these careers is that you can continue to flex your writing muscle — and also contribute your talents to these in-demand fields.
 You have plenty of valuable skills to bring to the table with a bachelor’s degree in English.
 Forget the cliche of liberal arts majors perpetually working as baristas; your qualifications and expertise with writing can take you far.